expo/expo/docs/pages/submit/ios.md

 The `eas submit` command is able to perform submissions from a CI environment.
 All you have to do is ensure that all required information is provided with `eas.json` and environment variables.
 Mainly, providing the archive source (`--latest`, `--id`, `--path`, or `--url`) is essential.
 Also, make sure that the iOS Bundle Identifier is present in your [app config file](/workflow/configuration.md).

-For iOS submissions, you must provide `EXPO_APPLE_APP_SPECIFIC_PASSWORD` environment variable along with Apple ID and ASC App ID (`appleId` and `ascAppId` in `eas.json`).
+For iOS submissions, you must provide either:

+- `EXPO_APPLE_APP_SPECIFIC_PASSWORD` environment variable along with Apple ID and ASC App ID (`appleId` and `ascAppId` in `eas.json`).
 The ASC App ID is required to skip the Apple developer log-in process, which will likely not be possible on CI due to the 2FA prompt.
+- Your App Store Connect Api Key with the `ascApiKeyPath`, `ascApiKeyIssuerId`, and `ascApiKeyId` fields set in `eas.json`.

 Example usage: